SebastianBrenes/osTicket_Pre/README.md

 - **Create Resource Group and VM**:
   - In Azure, create a Resource Group.

+<p align="center">
+<img src="https://i.imgur.com/eBi5k2l.png" height="75%" width="100%"/>
+</p>

+- **Create a VM on Azure**:
   - Set up a Windows 10 VM with 2-4 virtual CPUs and a new Virtual Network (Vnet).
   - Note down the username and password for RDP access.

 <p align="center">
-<img src="https://i.imgur.com/eBi5k2l.png" height="75%" width="100%"/>
+<img src="https://i.imgur.com/dEF1c7h.png" height="75%" width="100%"/>
 </p>

 - **Connect via Remote Desktop**:
   - Use the Remote Desktop Connection app to log into your Azure VM.

-<p align="center">
-<img src="https://i.imgur.com/dEF1c7h.png" height="75%" width="100%"/>
-</p>

 ### Step 2: Enable IIS